 - Cupcakes: Fill cupcake liners 2/3 full.
 Bake at 350°F (177°C) for 19-21 minutes.
 Yields about 3 dozen.
 Or try my vanilla cupcakes recipe.

 - Cake Flour: To prevent a dry-tasting cake, make sure you are spooning and leveling the flour or weighing it.
 For the best results, I strongly recommend cake flour.
 You can find it in the baking aisle and I have many more recipes using it.
-If you cannot get your hands on cake flour, you can make a DIY version from all-purpose flour and cornstarch as instructed in these recipe notes.
-The cake will not be as light and fluffy.
+Usually a homemade cake flour substitute works, but this recipe uses far too much cake flour and the homemade substitute is not ideal.

 - Eggs: 3 whole eggs provide structure, moisture, and richness.
 2 extra egg whites keep the cake light and airy.
 I don’t recommend using 4 whole eggs; stick to the 3 egg & 2 egg white combination.
 Here are recipes using leftover egg yolks.